fb-pixel

 Why Steve Vai Isn’t Unique — And Why That’s Why He Won

-Most musicians confuse two completely different ideas:
+Most musicians confuse two completely different things:

-1. Creating something unique
+• creating something unique

 Creating something truly unique can change the world.
+But being “unique” as a musician?
+That is often just ego talking.

-Because here’s the uncomfortable truth:
+Because here is the uncomfortable truth:

 There are thousands of unknown guitarists who can outplay famous players.